jgujerry/python-virtual-environments/poetry/README.md

 $ poetry env use python3.12
 ```

-For more information about Python virtual environment and dependency management, please see the [official documentation](https://python-poetry.org/docs/).
+For more information about poetry, please see the [official documentation](https://python-poetry.org/docs/).

 Happy coding!